 Did you know there are different types of income?
 We often think of income as simply coming from a job where we exchange our time for a paycheck.

-However, there are multiple ways to generate income and having a diversified income strategy can support overall wellbeing.
+However, there are multiple and diversified ways to generate income that can support your overall wellbeing.